mdodic1308/witness_report/README.md

 }

 ## Output file
 By default, file "reports.txt" will be created in the root directory of the project.
-File path can be changes when starting the service by changing the "file.path" property.
+File path can be changes at startup by changing the "file.path" property.
 If file doesn't exist, it will be automatically created.

 Example of the output file content:
 title=VANDALISM OF HUNTSVILLE SYNAGOGUES, phoneNumber=+49 (0) 931 111111111, countryByPhoneNumber=DE, countryByIpAddress=Unknown